 Alberta Falls is one of the most popular hikes in all of Rocky Mountain National Park, and you will need to be sure to have a timed-entry reservation to the park during the summer months and specifically to the Bear Lake Road Corridor to access the trailhead.

-PARKING OPTIONS: Once you enter RMNP, park at the Park and Ride at the beginning of the Bear Lake Road Corridor and take the shuttle bus up to the Glacier Gorge Junction Trailhead or to the Bear Lake Trailhead.
+PARKING OPTIONS: Once you enter RMNP, park at the Park & Ride at the beginning of the Bear Lake Road Corridor and take the shuttle bus up to the Glacier Gorge Junction Trailhead or to the Bear Lake Trailhead.
 You may think taking the shuttle bus is just a suggestion, but the Park Rangers WILL turn you back at the entrance to the Bear Lake Trailhead parking lot in the busy summer months.
 Just saying.

 - Difficulty: Easy